Extrajudicial killings and forced disappearances in the Philippines: Eric G. John and G. Eugene Martin testimonies

-On March 14, 2007, Eric G. John, Deputy Assistant Secretary for East Asian and Pacific Affairs testified before the USA Senate Subcommittee on Foreign Relations in Washington, D.C.
-John submitted his written statement: a) the increase in extrajudicial killings, b) the “Huk Rebellion” in the 1940s and 50s causing thousands of murdered victims; c) the communist New People's Army (NPA), which was listed in the U.S. State Department list of Foreign Terrorist Organizations campaigned to overthrow the government since 1968; d) Extrajudicial killings by the security forces, the NPA, etc. during the Marcos regime, were less; and e) noted the report of UN Special Rapporteur Alston which submitted the Philippine Government's recognition of the gravity of the problem, expresses concern about the views of the Armed Forces of the Philippines (AFP) regarding the problem, but much had to submitted that the reforms made did not and will not resolve the killings.
+On March 14, 2007, Eric G. John, Deputy Assistant Secretary for East Asian and Pacific Affairs, testified before the U.S. Senate Subcommittee on Foreign Relations in Washington, D.C.
+John submitted a written statement covering the increase in extrajudicial killings; the "Huk Rebellion" in the 1940s and 1950s, which resulted in thousands of deaths; the communist New People's Army (NPA), which was listed in the U.S. State Department list of Foreign Terrorist Organizations and had campaigned to overthrow the government since 1968; extrajudicial killings by security forces, the NPA, and others during the Marcos regime; and the report of UN Special Rapporteur Alston.
+The statement noted the Philippine government's recognition of the gravity of the problem and expressed concern about the views of the Armed Forces of the Philippines (AFP) regarding the killings, while also stating that the reforms undertaken would not resolve the killings.